legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

   - Sony Music Center
   - Developer Options
   - Android system codec negotiation
-- Direct-driver apps like UAPP do not contribute to inheritance; they bypass the A2DP stack entirely.
+- UAPP operating in USB/direct-driver mode does not appear to participate in normal Android Bluetooth A2DP inheritance behavior.
 - Override authority operates strictly at the A2DP session layer.
 - Behavior suggests previously negotiated parameters may influence how Samsung devices renegotiate active LDAC profiles during reconnect events.